Pegasus One Vertical Business Jet VBJ®

 The Vertical Business Jet with VTOL mode has a range 2,124 km (1,320 miles) and using conventional runways, it has a range of 4,400 km (2,743 miles), and has a cruise speed of is 796 km/h (495 mph) at an altitude of 10,668 m (35,000 feet).
 Flight time is approximately three (3) hours flying time in VTOL mode and is capable of up to six and a half (6-1/2) hours flying time using conventional runways.
 It burns 309 liters (81.63 gallons) per hour amounting to a 60% savings of fuel compared to a standard jet.
 The jet will also have multiple innovations making the jet safe and easy to fly.

-A one-eighth 1/8 sub-scale prototype has already undergone flight testing to validate the jet’s abilities to take off vertical and transition to horizontal flight.
+A one-eighth 1/8 sub-scale prototype has already undergone flight testing to validate the jet’s abilities to take off vertically and transition to horizontal flight.
+Nasrin Ebrahim, Chief Operations Officer of Pegasus Universal Aerospace, made a video of this test available on her LinkedIn page.
+The video may also be viewed on the company's website.
 A full-scale prototype is planning to be made in 2019 with flight testing sometime in 2020.
 Pegasus Universal Aerospace has already had patents granted with more patents pending.
+These include patents granted in the United States, the primary target of future sales for the Vertical Business Jet.

 The marketing of the Vertical Business Jet includes companies/corporations, offshore transportation, resource development, charter, business executives, VIP’s, celebrities, owner-flyer, heads of state, politicians, anti-poaching, medical evacuation, surveillance, police and government operations.

-Pegasus Universal Aerospace plans to compete with tradition jets used for short to medium trips and their goal is to enter into service between 2024 and 2026.
+Pegasus Universal Aerospace plans to compete with tradition jets used for short to medium trips and as of November 2020 their goal is receive certification and enter into service between 2025 and 2027.
 All graphics by Pegasus Universal Aerospace.

 - Passengers: 6 to 8